insanj/CCStrobe/README.md

 CCStrobe
 =======================

-Strobe by holding down the Torch launch (because the other didn't work for me).
+Strobe by double-tapping the Torch quick-launch button (because the other didn't work for me).

 ---------------------------------------
 [Creative Commons Attribution-NonCommercial 3.0 United States License](http://creativecommons.org/licenses/by-nc/3.0/us/) as of 2014: